 - Andis Steel Comb: Comb your dog before and after you shave them to get out the mattes and loose hairs.

 - Grooming Scissors – Ballpoint scissors or blunt-tipped scissors are recommended for safety.
 The Moontay Dog Grooming Scissors are our personal favorite.
-Use the scissors in places were the hair clippers can’t reach like the armpits, leg pits, and around the face.
+Use the scissors in places where the hair clippers can’t reach like the armpits, leg pits, and around the face.

 - Cutting Shears: Shears are great for shaping the areas that the hair cutters can’t get.